 One evening many years ago, while playing a board game with my neighbors, I was given a task of making a wish.
 The wish that I heard myself making was, “I wish I had more wonder in my life.”
 I have been watching that wish come true.

 I have been working with glass, first, breaking it as a little kid, and later installing glass in houses and commercial buildings.
 One day a friend said, “You are a glazier, you should be able to make stained glass windows.”
 I had been interested, and now was challenged.
 My first window was drawn out with a fat black marker, on a sheet of newspaper, and I learned to adjust.
 I finally had to put the window in storage, and let my mind dwell on it.
-A few years later, I did the Landmark Forum, and the following weekend I pulled the window out of storage and completed it.
+A few years later, I pulled the window out of storage and completed it.
 I have been having fun with stained glass for thirty-five years.

 I live in Victoria, British Columbia, and many years ago I was given a job in one of the best stained glass shops in the Pacific Northwest, the Glass-Smith.
 I was doing regular glass work, and got to be around professionals who designed and built stained glass.
 The Glass-Smith offers classes in building stained glass, fusing, and I was lucky enough to take a class about painting on glass and firing it in a kiln, a technique used in church windows.
 In the fusing class I was introduced to dichroic glass.
 It is magic for me.
 If you have ever opened a kiln with your work in it, you will be aware that a transformation has taken place.
 It brings mystery and wonder.
 The results are always a surprise.

 Ed can be reached at: email@example.com